soura-b/soura-b.github.io/essays/limitsOfScience.md

 Does such a philosophy or belief oppose science?

 No. Science has given us the tools to improve our own lives, and the lives of those around us.
 It has given us the means to understand the universe.
 But by no means is it comprehensive.
-To understand overselves, we need more.
+To understand ourselves, we need more.